-Bright Meadow is the focus for a rambling chat among friends, both new and old, about sites, blogs, writing, and other tid-bits gleaned from daily trawls of the Internet.
+Whilst my regular blogging style has changed over time, and now encompasses more than just this website, Bright Meadow is the focus for a rambling chat among friends, both new and old, about life, writing, and other tid-bits gleaned from daily trawls of the Internet.
 Throughout it all, I hope to aim for tone that is up-beat, self deprecating, gleefully irreverent, and blonde in a left-handed kind of way, with a healthy dollup of British sarcasm.
 If on occasion I make even one person stop, think, and look at something differently, then I am happy.
 If I’ve made people laugh, well, that’s even better.
 Everything I say here is a personal opinion.

 Why blog in the first place?

 Mainly, because for someone who likes to write, I am the worlds worst correspondent.
 I keep in (more or less) regular contact with people all over the globe, and was getting heartily sick of the frequent “are you alive, Cas?” emails.
-For a longer discussion of blogging and what it has meant for me, read this and this.
+For a longer discussion of blogging and what it meant to me when I started doing it properly, read this and this.

 Is there anything you won’t blog about?